ros2/design/articles/per_package_documentation.md

 Changes to the documentation in a package repository shouldn't require the maintainer to manually trigger a build.
 The changes should be automatically built and uploaded to the site.

-**The system must automatically generate content for a package so it's listed on docs.ros.org even if the package maintainer does not explicitly set up anything in the package repository**
+**The system must automatically generate listing content for a package so it's listed on docs.ros.org even if the package maintainer does not explicitly set up anything in the package repository**

 Maintainers can explicitly opt out of being listed, but otherwise by default some package info will be listed for every available package.